AuroraMaster/react-native-ohos-library/en/react-native-background-fetch.md

 }
 ```

-### Introducing RNBackgroundFetchExtensionAbility to ArkTS
+### Introducing RNBackgroundFetchExtensionAbility to ArkTS(This module always requires manual configuration)

 1. Open'entry/src/main/ets', create a new directory and ArkTS file, and create a new directory and name it WorkSchedulerExtension.
 In the WorkSchedulerExtension directory, create an ArkTS file and name it WorkSchedulerExtension.ets to implement the delayed task callback interface.